pdiveris/simplerecaptcha/README.md

 * [Recaptcha keys](https://www.google.com/recaptcha/admin/create)

-Then set the config file with keys provides from recaptcha.
+Then set the config file with keys provides from recaptcha, the file config is saved in the directory app\config\packages\unodepiera\simplerecaptcha\config.php after publication.

 Configuration
 ```php